shinyorg/documentation/src/content/docs/client/ble/gatt.md

 ### BLOB Writes

 For writing data larger than a single GATT operation, use blob writes, which automatically chunk the stream to `peripheral.Mtu` (the usable payload).
 Do not pre-chunk the data yourself.
+When the peripheral needs to know where the data ends, send a [framed message](#messages-longer-than-one-operation) instead.

 ```csharp
 using var stream = File.OpenRead("data.bin");